metruzanca/vercel-express-mongo/readme.md

 - **Do** close any database connections you open. (see next section)

 ## Using a Database
+In this section you'll configure both your Development Server and Deployment to be able to connect to mongoDB Atlas.

 Since we're not allowed to have long running connections I've made a middleware that gives you a clear place to run functions for connecting and disconnecting to the database.
 Its simple to use, see comments in the [index.js](cleanup-callback).

 To use MongoDB Atlas, first [create your account](atlas-signup).
 Once you've verified your account it'll prompt you to create your mongo instance.
 Make sure to select the free tier.